vikas25mim10105-debug/Python_Project/README.md

         Price

-        Shelf Number.
+        Shelf ("Self") Number

-    Database Viewing: View specific subsets of books based on shelf location or price range.
+    View Inventory: Admins can filter views by Shelf Number or a specific Price Range.

-User Module
+2. User Module

-    Session Management: Options to Login with existing credentials or Register as a new user.
+    Registration & Login: New users can register with a numeric username and password, or log in with existing credentials.

-    Book Issuance: Issue books by searching for Serial Number, Name, or Author.
+    Issue Books: Users can issue books by searching for the Serial Number, Name, or Author.
+The system tracks who issued the book.

-    Return System: functionality to return books and validate the return against the issuer's name.

-Technologies/tools used
+    Return Books: A simple interface for users to return borrowed books.

+Technologies/Tools Used

     Programming Language: Python 3.x

-    Interface: Command Line Interface (CLI)
+    Interface: Command Line Interface (CLI) / Console

-    Data Structure: Python Dictionaries (Hash Maps) and Lists
+    Data Storage: Python Dictionaries and Lists (In-memory storage)

-Steps to install & run the project
+Steps to Install & Run the Project

-    Prerequisites: Ensure Python is installed on your system.
+    Prerequisites: Ensure Python (version 3.0 or higher) is installed on your system.

-    File Organization: Download the source code and ensure the following files are located in the same directory:
+    Download Files: Ensure all the following project files are in the same folder:

         main.py

         login.py

+        view.py

         modify_Book.py

         issue_return.py

-        view.py

-    Execution: Open a terminal or command prompt, navigate to the project directory, and execute the main script:
+    Run the Application: Open your terminal or command prompt, navigate to the project folder, and run the following command:
     Bash

     python main.py

-Instructions for testing
+Instructions for Testing

+Follow these steps to test the various features of the application:

+1. Administrative Testing:

+    Run the program and type adm for Administrative Login.

-To test the full functionality of the application, use the predefined credentials and sample data embedded in the source code.
+    Credentials: Use the hardcoded admin credentials found in the source code:

-1. Login Credentials

-Role	Menu Selection	User ID	Password	Source [Administrator	adm	2345	pass@pass	]
-[User	user	2343	shayam]
+        ID: 2345

+        Password: pass@pass

+    Once logged in, try adding a book (type add) or viewing books (type view).

+2. User Testing:

+    Run the program and type user for User Login.

-    Note: You may also select the register option in the User menu to create a temporary user ID and password for the current session.
+    Registration: Type register to create a new account (Use numbers for the username).

-2. Sample Data

-The system initializes with three book records to facilitate immediate testing of Search and Issue features:
-[Serial No.,	Book Name,	                   Author,	           Copies,	  Price, self] [123,        Cosmos,                        Carl Sagan,         3,          500,      7] [234,        A Brief History of Time,       Stephen Hawking,    4,         300,       8]
-[345,        A Brief History of Humankind,  Yuval Noah Harari,  7,         450,       5]
-Refer to main.py for the dictionary initialization
+    Login: Type login.
+You can use your newly registered account or the default test account:

+        ID: 2343

+        Password: shayam

+    Select issue to borrow a book (e.g., enter Serial Number 123 for "Cosmos").